micro-lc/micro-lc.github.io/docs/micro-lc/core_configuration.md

 - _description_: contains the list of web-components that will be injected in the right section of the topbar.

 For the details of its content, see the [right menu parameters](#right-menu-parameters) section.

 ## Theming parameters

-This bit of the configuration object enables the customization of some part of the user experience as well as the branding of the application.
+This bit of the configuration object enables the customization of some part of the user experience, as well as the branding of the application.

 ### header